Tenkasu or Agedama are crunchy tempura scraps of deep-fried batter. They are used in Takoyaki, Okonomiyaki, and udon/soba noodle soups.

 Ingredients

-- 2 cups neutral-flavored oil (vegetable, rice bran, canola, etc) (480 ml; you can reuse this oil after deep frying)
+- 2 cups neutral oil (you can reuse this oil after deep-frying)

 Instructions

-- Mix cake flour and water in a large bowl with chopsticks until the flour is just incorporated.
-Don't overmix as it starts to develop gluten.
+- Mix 4 Tbsp cake flour and 4 Tbsp iced water in a medium bowl with cooking chopsticks until the flour is just incorporated.
+Do not overmix; try not to develop the gluten.

-- When the oil is 350ºF (180ºC), scoop the batter with chopsticks and drop it into the oil.
-The batter will submerge and immediately pop up to float on the surface and spread out to the edge of the pot.
-Once the batter turns slightly golden, about 5-10 seconds, use a fine-mesh skimmer to transfer them to a plate lined with a paper towel.
+- When the oil is 350ºF (180ºC), deep-fry the Tenkasu in batches.
+Scoop some batter with your cooking chopsticks, hold the chopsticks over the pot, and let the drops of batter fall into the hot oil.
+The batter will submerge and immediately pop up on the surface and float to the edge of the pot.
+Once the batter turns slightly golden, about 5–10 seconds, use a fine-mesh skimmer to scoop and transfer them to a plate lined with a paper towel.
+Repeat with the remaining batter.

-- You can store Tenkasu in an airtight container and keep in the refrigerator for up to 1 week and in the freezer for up to 2-3months.
+- Store the Tenkasu in an airtight container and keep it in the refrigerator for up to 1 week and in the freezer for up to 2–3 months.